Your Guide to Level 4 Leanness02/19/08

 Mistake #1: Not being lean enough to begin with

 Playing with your water and glycogen levels can enhance the look of an already lean physique.
-It's the icing on the cake, so to speak, providing you with fuller muscle bellies, more separation, and enhanced vascularity.
+It's the icing on the cake, providing you with fuller muscle bellies, more separation, and enhanced vascularity.

-But, if you're still a fat ass, then peaking strategies aren't going to do much for you!
-If you aren't below 10% body fat, don't even bother!
-A lot of bodybuilders blame their peaking procedures on their shitty stage appearance, saying that they were "retaining water."
-No, they were retaining fat!
+But if you're still too fat, peaking strategies aren't going to do much for you.
+If you aren't below 10% body fat, don't even bother.

 Guidelines: At between 8 and 10%, you'll see some decent improvements, but not super drastic.
 If you're between 6 and 8%, these techniques will make a marked difference in your appearance.
 And finally, if you're below 6% they'll leave you floored by the dramatic visual difference!